-This Asian Cucumber Salad incredibly light and refreshing and perfect for summer weather and to use those garden fresh cucumbers!
-It comes together in minutes requires only a few ingredients, and is a side salad that will compliment almost any summer menu!
+This easy Asian Cucumber Salad recipe is the perfect way to use those garden fresh cucumbers!
+It comes together in minutes, is healthy, light, and requires only a few ingredients.
+It is a summer side salad that will complement almost any summer menu!

 Oh, cucumbers.
 I love you so.
-Even more now with this Asian Cucumber Salad.
+Even more now with this Asian Cucumber Salad recipe.
 Our cucumber plants are doing so well this year, I'm pulling at least one a day!
 Which is perfect for this cucumber lovers salad!

 - Onion - White is our preferred although a sweet yellow would also work!

 - Sesame Seeds - Toasted to really bring out their flavor!

 - Seasoned Rice Vinegar - You want to make sure it's labeled "seasoned" because this rice vinegar is flavored with a little salt and sugar vs. a regular rice vinegar.

 - Fresh Dill - You can use dried, too but fresh is definitely preferred.
 See recipe notes.

 This cucumber salad comes together super fast, especially if you have handy dandy mandolin to do all of the supppperrr thin slicing for you!
 Then it's easy as 1, 2, 3: